ljw1004/csharpspec/csharp/conversions.md

 *  From `T` to its effective base class `C`, from `T` to any base class of `C`, and from `T` to any interface implemented by `C`.
 At run-time, if `T` is a value type, the conversion is executed as a boxing conversion.
 Otherwise, the conversion is executed as an implicit reference conversion or identity conversion.
 *  From `T` to an interface type `I` in `T`'s effective interface set and from `T` to any base interface of `I`.
 At run-time, if `T` is a value type, the conversion is executed as a boxing conversion.
 Otherwise, the conversion is executed as an implicit reference conversion or identity conversion.
-*  From `T` to a type parameter `U`, provided `T` depends on `U` (§10.1.5).
+*  From `T` to a type parameter `U`, provided `T` depends on `U` ([Type parameter constraints](classes.md#type-parameter-constraints)).
 At run-time, if `U` is a value type, then `T` and `U` are necessarily the same type and no conversion is performed.
 Otherwise, if `T` is a value type, the conversion is executed as a boxing conversion.
 Otherwise, the conversion is executed as an implicit reference conversion or identity conversion.
 *  From the null literal to `T`, provided `T` is known to be a reference type.
 *  From `T` to a reference type `I` if it has an implicit conversion to a reference type `S0` and `S0` has an identity conversion to `S`.
 At run-time the conversion is executed the same way as the conversion to `S0`.
-*  From `T` to an interface type `I` if it has an implicit conversion to an interface or delegate type `I0` and `I0` is variance-convertible to `I` (§13.1.3.2).
+*  From `T` to an interface type `I` if it has an implicit conversion to an interface or delegate type `I0` and `I0` is variance-convertible to `I` ([Variance conversion](interfaces.md#variance-conversion)).
 At run-time, if `T` is a value type, the conversion is executed as a boxing conversion.
 Otherwise, the conversion is executed as an implicit reference conversion or identity conversion.

-If `T` is known to be a reference type (§10.1.5), the conversions above are all classified as implicit reference conversions (§6.1.6).
-If `T` is not known to be a reference type, the conversions above are classified as boxing conversions (§6.1.7).
+If `T` is known to be a reference type ([Type parameter constraints](classes.md#type-parameter-constraints)), the conversions above are all classified as implicit reference conversions ([Implicit reference conversions](conversions.md#implicit-reference-conversions)).
+If `T` is not known to be a reference type, the conversions above are classified as boxing conversions ([Boxing conversions](conversions.md#boxing-conversions)).

 ### User-defined implicit conversions

 A user-defined implicit conversion consists of an optional standard implicit conversion, followed by execution of a user-defined implicit conversion operator, followed by another optional standard implicit conversion.
-The exact rules for evaluating user-defined implicit conversions are described in §6.4.4.
+The exact rules for evaluating user-defined implicit conversions are described in [Processing of user-defined implicit conversions](conversions.md#processing-of-user-defined-implicit-conversions).

 ### Anonymous function conversions and method group conversions

 Anonymous functions and method groups do not have types in and of themselves, but may be implicitly converted to delegate types or expression tree types.
-Anonymous function conversions are described in more detail in §6.5 and method group conversions in §6.6.
+Anonymous function conversions are described in more detail in [Anonymous function conversions](conversions.md#anonymous-function-conversions) and method group conversions in [Method group conversions](conversions.md#method-group-conversions).

 ## Explicit conversions